-Incoming students are assigned a CIAC advising coach who works with them throughout their college career.
-When students officially declare a major with the Office of the Registrar, they select a faculty advisor within the major as well.
-(Students may declare a major at any time up through the first semester of the sophomore year.)
-Both the CIAC advising coach and the faculty advisor within the major will continue to work with the student through graduation.
+Incoming students are assigned an Integrated Advising Coach (IAC) who works with them throughout their college career.
+When students officially declare a major with the Office of the Registrar, they select a major advisor as a member of their advising team.
+Both the IAC and the major advisor will continue to work with the student through graduation.